-A major in Spanish or a minor in French or Spanish offers students a triple focus: language, culture, and literature.
+A major in Spanish offers students a triple focus: language, culture, and literature.
+A minor in Spanish or French offers a double focus in language and culture.
 After successful completion of the program, majors will be equipped to:

-- comprehend and interpret written and spoken language; - express themselves in the written and spoken word of that language; - have a fundamental understanding of the literature and civilizations of the countries represented by the target language; and - value other cultures as fellow global citizens.
+- · comprehend and interpret written and spoken language; - express themselves in the written and spoken word of that language; - have a fundamental understanding of the literature and civilizations of the countries represented by the target language; and - value other cultures as fellow global citizens.